Home Houseplants Chinese Money Plant (Pilea Peperomioides)

-Pilea peperomioides, also known as the Chinese Money Plant or Missonary Plant (among other nicknames), is a trendy indoor variety.
-Being a low-maintenance plant, it’s sought after by gardeners of all experience levels.
+Pilea peperomioides, also known as the Chinese Money Plant or Missionary Plant (among other nicknames), is a trendy indoor variety.
+Its low maintenance makes it sought after by gardeners of all experience levels.

 Apart from its easy care, the Chinese Money Plant is loved for its appearance of playful, lily pad-like leaves and small flowers.
 In addition, rumor has it that it can bring good luck.
-So, who wouldn’t want to incorporate this plant into their home?
+So, who would want to leave this plant out of their home?
 Follow our care guide below if you, too, want to jump on the Chinese Money Plant bandwagon.

 Chinese Money Plant Care